yutaka-ishikawa/darshan-mod/README-aics.txt

 Note:
   - The last 15 bytes of a file name is only saved.
 This is a darshan feature.
-  - We will follow the latest distribuion, 2.3.1, soon.

 -------------------------------------------------------------------------------
 HISTORY: